nicopujia/biome_fighters/README.md

 ![End of match](screenshots/end_of_match.jpg)

 ## Getting Started
-To try out the game, call a friend or anyone else to play with and both of you download the client executable (for either Windows or Android) from the [releases]().
+To try out the game, call a friend or anyone else to play with and both of you download the client executable (for either Windows or Android) from the [releases](https://github.com/nicopujia/biome_fighters/releases/).
 After that, just hit the play button and try to beat each other!

-If you want to run the game server locally for development, see below on the [contributions](#how-to-run-locally) section
+If you want to run the game server locally for development, see below on the [contributions](#how-to-run-locally) section.

 ## Contributions
 Contributions are not being actively sought at the moment, as the game is not expected to undergo significant development.

 However, if you are interested in the project, feel free to continue it by your own.
 Below I leave a guide to run the server locally in case you want to develop it.
+Besides, you can check out the [issues](https://github.com/nicopujia/biome_fighters/issues/) section to get some ideas to start with.

 *(And don't forget to tell me if you do, as I would be very curious to see how the game evolves!)*